Lucky You (novel): Plot summary

-Newspaper reporter Tom Krome is sent to the small Florida town of Grange to interview JoLayne Lucks, an African-American veterinary assistant who holds one of two winning tickets to the state lottery.
-She agrees to an interview, but politely declines to have a news story written about her.
-The other winning lottery ticket is held by Bode Gazzer and his best friend "Chub," two unemployed white supremacists.
-Bode is the founder and self-proclaimed "leader" of a fledgling militia, which consists solely of himself and Chub.
+Newspaper reporter Tom Krome is sent to interview JoLayne Lucks, an African-American veterinary assistant who holds one of two winning Florida Lottery tickets.
+The other winning ticket is held by Bode Gazzer and his best friend "Chub," two unemployed white supremacists who are the only members of a fledgling militia.
 Unwilling to accept only half of the $28 million jackpot, Bode insists that they track down the owner of the other winning ticket.
-Discovering that this other winner is black seems to vindicate Bode's conspiracy theory that the government is keeping "Christian white men" from winning the lottery, and makes his and Chub's next decision easy.
+Discovering that this other winner is black seems to vindicate his conspiracy theory that the government is keeping "Christian white men" from winning the lottery, making his and Chub's next decision easy.

-After Bode and Chub savagely beat JoLayne and steal her ticket, she appears in Tom's hotel room pleading for help.
+After Bode and Chub savagely beat JoLayne and steal her ticket, she appears at Tom's hotel room pleading for help.
 Tom urges her to contact the police, but she says she can't: she plans to use the lottery proceeds to buy Simmons Wood, a pristine forest plot near her home, to prevent it being redeveloped; she can't afford to wait for the police, since a labor union in Chicago has already made an offer for the property.
-Before leaving Grange, Bode and Chub approach "Shiner," the clerk at the convenience store where JoLayne bought her winning ticket, and convince him to hand over the store's security video showing the purchase by playing on his small-town boredom and offering him a place within the new "brotherhood."
+Meanwhile, Bode and Chub approach "Shiner," the clerk at the convenience store where JoLayne bought her winning ticket, and convince him to hand over the security video showing her purchase by playing on his small-town boredom and offering him a place within the new "brotherhood."